-Light jackets, letterman's jackets, sweatshirts or sweaters: may be worn inside during the cooler seasons.
+Light jackets, letterman's jackets, sweatshirts or sweaters (9th - 12th Grades):

+May be worn inside during the cooler seasons.
 To promote the clarity of our school's purpose, any images or language may only be those of Assumption, DeSales, or Collegiate.
-Exceptions include small manufacturers logos and WaHi (or other high school) logos related to sports and activities in which the individual student participates.
+Exceptions include small manufacturers' logos, WaHi (or other high school) logos related to sports and activities in which the individual student participates, or logos associated with the religious mission of Walla Walla Catholic Schools.